Practical information concerning teaching and semester essays

-There will be held a qualifying multiple choice test during the last week of teaching, (week 49).
+There will be held a qualifying multiple choice test during the last week of teaching, (date will come).
 The test will be held during the last seminar at the same time and place as usual.
 You have 30 minutes to complete the test.
 The test consists of 25 questions.
 At least 15 questions must be right for the test to be accepted as satisfactory.
 If your test is not satisfactory the first time, you will be offered a second attempt.

 The test must be accepted as satisfactory for your semester essay to be graded.

-It is crucial that you contact the department's general office during week 48, if you have an exam in a different subject the same day as the MC-test.
+It is crucial that you contact the department's general office about one week before, if you have an exam in a different subject the same day as the MC-test.
 The same requirements apply for a deferred MC-test, as a deferred deadline for the semester essay (exam), see info below.